AdobeDocs/federated-audience-composition.en/help/compositions/activities.md

 >title="Timestamp descriptor"
 >abstract="The timestamp descriptor for the relational schema.
 This value helps set the event time for ordering and only exists if you are working with time-series data."

-The **[!UICONTROL Enrich Fields]** activity lets you enrich Experience Platform schemas by federating data from external warehouses, letting you enhance Experience Platform schemas with additional attributes.
+The **[!UICONTROL Save Fields]** activity lets you enrich Experience Platform schemas by federating data from external warehouses, letting you enhance Experience Platform schemas with additional attributes.

 This activity is used to enhance schemas by bringing in additional attributes and insights without physically moving or duplicating the data into the platform.